anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 **BIOS Settings**

-A number of capabilities need to be enabled in the BIOS (such as NUMA and SMT); the Reference Model section on :ref:`ref_model:chapters/chapter05:cloud infrastructure software profile description` specifies the capabilities required to be configured.
+A number of capabilities need to be enabled in the BIOS (such as NUMA and SMT); the "Cloud Infrastructure Software Profile Description" section in the Reference Model specifies the capabilities required to be configured.
 Please note that capabilities may need to be configured in multiple systems.
 For OpenStack, we also need to set the following boot parameters:

 .. table:: BIOS requirements
    :widths: auto